Preserve Little Tokyo

 Join Our Efforts

-Your investment or time can have a huge impact in Little Tokyo!
+Your time can have a huge impact in Little Tokyo!

 The LTCIF is an unprecedented opportunity to come together and work toward a future that reflects our community while honoring its past.
 To me, that’s something worth investing in.